Geevarghese/Web_Scrapping-Twitterhandle/README.md

 # Web_Scrapping-Twitterhandle

-This simple script helps to Grab the twitter handle using python.
+This simple script helps to Grab the twitter handle corresponding to the college name mentioned
+and fills up Corresponding to the next raw (B colum) in an Excel file.
+This is autopopulated by the power of webscrpping  the SERP output.

 Usage